hetalang/HetaSimulator.jl/docs/src/tutorial/fit.md

 p = load_platform(".")
 ```

-The following table describing 4 scenarios will be used.
+The following table describes 4 scenarios.

 ![fig01](fit-fig01.png)

-File can be downloaded here: [scenarios.csv](./fit-files/scenarios.csv)
+The file can be downloaded here: [scenarios.csv](./fit-files/scenarios.csv)

 Load scenarios into the platform.